Article I – Name

 1. Deacons will be elected for a three-year term.
 The number of Deacons may increase with the growth of the church.
 The number may vary according to the needs and availability of qualified men.
 The number of Deacons to be elected each year will allow for a continuing rotation of officers.

-2. If the number of board members needs changing, the Senior Pastor and the Board of Deacons will determine the new number for recommendation to the church for a simple majority vote at a business meeting three months prior to the annual election.
+2. If the number of board members needs changing, the Senior Pastor and the Board of Deacons will determine the new number for recommendation to the church for a simple majority vote at a business meeting prior to the annual election.

 3. The Senior Pastor and the Board of Deacons will elect officers for the Board and assign responsibilities in their first meeting following the annual business meeting.